-The core checklist is limited to data presented in EPD.
-Some EPD programs offer the possibility to verify LCA tools that create EPD, but this is for the time being not part of this checklist.
+The core checklist is limited to data presented in the MRPI®-EPD.

 Verification checklist LCA project report

-In principle there are 4 types of EPD the client can choose.
+In principle there are 4 types of MRPI®-EPD the manufacturer can choose.
 These are described in detail in section 2.3.
-MRPI®-EPD+ (includes toxicity indicators: HTP, FAETP, MAEThe verification for all types certificates is essentially the same.
+The verification for all types certificates is essentially the same.
 For the MRPI®-EPD certificates for the Dutch market also the toxicity indicators must be verified.

 The issues in the checklist below must be checked in the verification.
-The check consists of checking if the issue is described in the LCA project report and if it is line with the requirements and guidelines in the applicable referencereferences (EN 15804, other standards or a PCR).
+The check consists of checking if the issue is described in the LCA project report and if it is line with the requirements and guidelines in the applicable references (EN 15804+A1 or EN 15804+A2, other standards or a PCR).
 Most issues are mandatory to check, some can be optional.
-If the issue is in line with the requirements and/or accepted by the verifier, the box “checked and approved” can be ticked The table contains a column referring to a verification according to A1 and a column referring to a verification according to A2; only one of them must be filled in.
+If the issue is in line with the requirements and/or accepted by the verifier, the box “C & A” can be ticked.
+C & A stands for checked and approved.
+The table contains a column referring to a verification according to A1 and a column referring to a verification according to A2; only one of them must be filled in.
 Sections where A2 differs from A1 are highlighted in grey in the verification checklist.

 If the LCA is already critically reviewed according to ISO 14044 before the verification, no duplications are necessary.

-Any deviations from the requirements should be reported by the verifier,and the dialogue between verifier and LCA practitioner should be made transparent as well improvements made following the verification process.
-This can be done separately from the checklist (an example is provided after the checklist).
+Any deviations from the requirements should be reported by the MRPI® recognized verifier and the dialogue between MRPI® recognized verifier and LCA consultant should be made transparent as well improvements made following the verification process.
+This can be done separately from the checklist in the dialogue document (an example is provided after the checklist).